supabase-community/supabase-kt/sample/multi-factor-auth/README.md

 # Running

-To run the app, you need to run the following commands:
+To run the app, you need to run the following commands in the root directory of the project:

     ./gradlew :sample:multi-factor-auth:desktop:runDistributable (Desktop)
     ./gradlew :sample:multi-factor-auth:web:jsBrowserDevelopmentRun (JS Canvas)